-Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regards to weight management.
+Disclaimer: None of the information in this article constitutes medical advice.
+All statements are merely the opinion of the writer(s).
+We recommend that patients follow their doctor’s guidance in regard to weight loss.

-In this article we’ll review three different botanicals that have promising weight loss benefits based on clinical studies published in scientific journals: green coffee extract, blood orange and white kidney bean extract.
+In this article we’ll seek to answer these questions by reviewing several botanical compounds that have promising weight loss benefits based on clinical trials published in legitimate scientific journals.

 Green Coffee Extract

-Coffee beans are typically roasted to create the brown beans consumers are used to seeing, which are used to make coffee, but prior to roasting the beans are green.
+Coffee beans are typically roasted, which creates the brown color consumers are used to seeing, but prior to roasting the beans are green.
 Green coffee extract is more potent than raw green coffee beans, and is made through an extraction process that increases the levels of the active chemical compounds like chlorogenic acid.

 Green coffee extract is often confused for coffee fruit extract, which is a totally separate botanical ingredient commonly used in nootropics like Neuriva Plus.